light-tech/DevMaxGettingStarted/README.md

 This repository provides an example project configuration to get you started software development with [DevMax IDE](https://www.microsoft.com/en-us/p/devmax/9mzqlt5d5b39) and its sister app C++ Compiler.

-If you do not have C++ Compiler installed yet, head over to [our C++ Compiler project](https://github.com/light-tech/UniversalCppCompiler) for installation instructions.

 This tutorial will cover

  1. Where to place your projects so that they can be compiled/interpreted.
  2. The structure of a project folder.
  3. The interpreter API and standard C/C++ functions that you can use in your program.

+Before we begin, if you do not have C++ Compiler installed yet, head over to [our C++ Compiler project](https://github.com/light-tech/UniversalCppCompiler) for installation instructions.

 ![Hello World Interpretation Screenshot](Screenshot.PNG)